Skip to content

 5. Fill in account details:

-8. Secret Access Key: Your AWS secret key
+8. Secret Access Key: the secret access key from the owner

 The monitoring account is now available when configuring server monitoring for load tests.